Successful Value Investing Changes Drastically In 2020

 We are currently operating in an unprecedented monetary environment with near-zero interest rates.
 Investors claim that growth stocks are the main beneficiary of this "free money" and therefore are worth their higher valuation multiple.

-In contrast, the Gordon valuation method shows that low interest rates should have "a disproportionate valuation impact on longer-duration and lower-yielding assets."
+In contrast, the Gordon valuation method shows that low interest rates should have "a disproportionate valuation impact on longer-duration and lower-yielding assets".

 Moreover, Arnott et al. found that since 1926, there has been no relation between interest rates and valuations and that value stocks benefit more from low interest rates given their higher debt.